sensorlab/logatec-portal/content/pages/datasets.md

 If you use this dataset or tool in your research, citation of the following paper, which also provides additional details about the dataset and the labeling tool, would be greatly appreciated:

-[early access] <a href="https://ieeexplore.ieee.org/abstract/document/8977513">Timotej Gale, Tomaž Šolc, Rares-Andrei Moşoi, Mihael Mohorčič, and Carolina Fortuna.
-"Automatic Detection of Wireless Transmissions." *IEEE Access* (2020).</a>
+<a href="https://ieeexplore.ieee.org/abstract/document/8977513">Timotej Gale, Tomaž Šolc, Rares-Andrei Moşoi, Mihael Mohorčič, and Carolina Fortuna.
+"Automatic Detection of Wireless Transmissions." *IEEE Access*, vol. 8, pp. 24370-24384, 2020.</a>